First Francoism: Economic policy: autarchy and rationing

 The third principle was autarky.
 A country with the "vocation of empire" could not depend on other countries and, even less so, on other rival powers, so its ultimate goal had to be to become self-sufficient.
 General Franco himself was, once again, the main proponent of this idea, since, as he declared in 1938, he was convinced that "Spain is a privileged country that can be self-sufficient.
 We have everything we need to live and our production is sufficiently abundant to ensure our own subsistence.
 We have no need to import anything".
 Thus, the autarkic policy would be based on an extreme protectionism and a limitation of imports, which would remain under the iron control of the State.
 In addition, this autarkic policy was accompanied by an exchange policy based on a "strong" peseta.

 Image of a plow in 1950 in El Saucejo, province of Seville.
 Spanish agriculture during the 1940s was characterized by low productivity and scarce technification.

 The results of the application of the autarkic and interventionist policy in the service of "an imperial military state" was "a deep economic depression that lasted more than a decade".
-There was a sharp fall in agricultural production which caused a very serious famine and only when the shortage became dramatic in the second half of the 1940s, General Franco authorized the importation of food products, so that only with the help of Argentine and American wheat, Spain was saved from a total food catastrophe.
+There was a sharp fall in agricultural production which caused a very serious famine known as the Anos de Hambre or Years of Hunger which lasted from 1939 to 1942 killing over 200,000 Spaniards and only when the shortage became dramatic in the second half of the 1940s, General Franco authorized the importation of food products, so that only with the help of Argentine and American wheat, Spain was saved from a total food catastrophe.

 The living and working conditions of day laborers, poor peasants, industrial workers and service workers worsened, with a marked decline in real wages.
 The industrialization process that Spain had been undergoing since the second decade of the 20th century was interrupted, and it was not possible to recover the industrial levels of 1935 until fifteen years after the end of the war, in 1955.
 Inflation soared, due to the large budget deficits financed with issues of pledgeable debt that was taken by private banks, which could immediately transform it into cash (monetize) at the Bank of Spain.